 What to Do In Between Watering Cycles

-Pothos will benefit from additional TLC in between watering cycles including the occasional fertilizing.
+Pothos will benefit from additional TLC in between watering cycles, including the occasional fertilizing and ensuring you position the pothos plant in the best location in your home for optimal growth.
 Here is what to do:

 Main Things To Keep An Eye On

 The main things to watch for in-between watering the Pothos is the following: